 Jamaica International Service Learning

-This program is based in Yallahs, St. Thomas Parish, Jamaica
+- Week One: Yallahs, St. Thomas Parish, Jamaica

 Language of instruction

-Undergraduates enroll in Education 2224: Service Learning (3 credits) or Sociology 2130: Selected Topics (3 credits), and
+Undergraduates enroll in Education 2224: Service Learning (3 credits), Social Work 4000: Special Topics in Social Work (3 credits) or Sociology 2130: Selected Topics (3 credits)

 Weekends and some Fridays are devoted to educational travel/excursions.
 Specific destinations are selected based on student interests and may include visits to alternative tourism sites.